 A linearization output at the residual concentration

-The block is also configured to perform linearizations on the rising edges of an external trigger signal.
-The trigger signal is computed in the
+The Bode Plot block is configured to perform linearizations on the rising edges of an external trigger signal.
+The Linearization trigger signal block computes the trigger signal and produces a rising edge when the residual concentration satisfies any one of the following conditions.

 At a steady state value of 2